Fishing rod: Specifications

-Power
+Power value

-Also known as "rod weight", the power value of a fishing rod implies its stiffness by vaguely describing the force needed to produce a certain degree of flexion upon the rod, and may be classified as ultra-light (UL), light (L), medium-light (ML), medium (M), medium-heavy (MH), heavy (H), extra-heavy (XH), or other similar combinations.
+Also known as "rod weight", the power value of a fishing rod implies its stiffness by vaguely describing the force needed to produce a certain degree of flexure upon the rod, and may be classified as ultra-light (UL), light (L), medium-light (ML), medium (M), medium-heavy (MH), heavy (H), extra-heavy (XH), or other similar combinations.
 It is often an indicator of what styles of fishing, species of target fish, or size of fish a particular rod may be best suited for.
-The power of the rod describes its strength ability, the heavier the rod's power is, the more weight the rod can lift up easily without snapping in half.
-Being stiffer than light or ultralight rods, the heavy power rods are less sensitive.
-But the bites from larger fish to heavy lures aren't hard to detect.
-Ultra-light rods are suitable for catching small baitfish and panfish, or situations where rod responsiveness is critical.
-Heavy/extra-heavy rods are used in deep sea fishing, surf fishing, or for large-sized game fish.
-While manufacturers use various designations for a rod's power, there is no fixed standard, hence application of a particular power tag by a manufacturer is somewhat subjective.
-Any fish can theoretically be caught with any rod, of course, but catching panfish on a heavy rod offers no sport whatsoever, and successfully landing a large fish on an ultralight rod requires supreme rod handling skills but more frequently still ends in broken tackles and a lost fish.
-It is generally advised to choose rod weights that are best suited to the intended type of fishing.
+The heavier the power of a rod, the more weight it can lift up easily without snapping.
+However, stiffer rods are also less sensitive, as light forces (such as vibrations from fish touching the hook) do not transmit well through a stiffer rod, but the bites from larger fish to heavy lures tend not to be hard to detect.
+Ultra-light rods are suitable for catching baitfish and small panfish, for situations where rod responsiveness is critical, or for casting very light tackles.
+Heavy/extra-heavy rods are used in deep-sea fishing, surf fishing, or big-game boat fishing.

+While manufacturers use various designations for a rod's power value, there is no consensus or industrial standard, hence application of a particular weight tag a manufacturer is somewhat subjective.
+Any fish can theoretically be caught with any rod, but catching panfish on a heavy rod offers no sport whatsoever, and successfully landing a large fish on an ultralight rod requires supreme rod handling skills but more frequently still ends in broken tackles and a lost fish.
+It is generally advised to "pick the right tool for the job" and choose rod weights that are best suited to the intended type of fishing.